eunomia-bpf/wasm-bpf/src/README.md

 # runtime

-A minimal working example of wasm0bpf runtime
+A minimal working example of wasm-bpf runtime